Greatest Hits (Journey album)

 Greatest Hits is a compilation album by the American rock band Journey, originally released in 1988 by Columbia Records.
-It is the band's best-selling career disc, spending 752 weeks on the Billboard 200 albums chart (more than any other compilation album, except for Bob Marley and the Wailers' Legend, in history).
-Additionally, as of March 2023, it has logged 1,389 weeks on Billboard's Catalog Albums chart.
+It is the band's best-selling career disc, spending 883 weeks on the Billboard 200 albums chart (more than any other compilation album, except for Bob Marley and the Wailers' Legend, in history).
+Additionally, as of November 2025, it has logged 1,514 weeks on Billboard's Catalog Albums chart.

-On 22 April 2008, the Recording Industry Association of America (RIAA) certified Greatest Hits 15× Platinum for sales of 15 million copies in the United States.
-As of December 2008, it was reported to have been the sixth highest certified 'greatest hits' package in the United States according to the RIAA, behind only similar collections by the Eagles, Billy Joel, Elton John, and the Beatles' red and blue compilations.
+On 26 January 2024, the Recording Industry Association of America (RIAA) certified Greatest Hits 18× Platinum for sales of 18 million copies in the United States.
+As of January 2024, it was reported to have been the third-highest certified "greatest hits" package in the United States according to the RIAA, behind similar compilations by only the Eagles and Billy Joel.

-It continues to be one of the most popular 'best of' packages, at times selling close to 500,000 copies globally per year.
+Greatest Hits continues to be one of the most popular 'best of' packages, at times selling close to 500,000 copies globally per year.
 The album has been reissued several times and was digitally remastered for compact disc by Legacy Recordings, issued on August 1, 2006, with "When You Love a Woman" featured as a bonus track.
 In Japan, the album has been reissued as Open Arms: Greatest Hits with the song "Open Arms" appearing as the first song on the album.
 A second Journey compilation album, Greatest Hits 2, was released in 2011.